Install KVM (QEMU) on Ubuntu 16.04 / Ubuntu 14.04

-Type the following command in terminal in GUI mode.
+Type the following command in the terminal in GUI mode.

-You may be asked to enter password, if you don’t have root access.
+You may be asked to enter the password if you don’t have root access.
 Once it is opened, right-click on localhost(QEMU) and Click on New.
-Virtual Machine Manager will start a new wizard for creating virtual machine, you will find no difficulty in using this graphical mode.
+Virtual Machine Manager will start a new wizard for creating a virtual machine, and you will find no difficulty in using this graphical mode.

 Step 2: Enter the location of ISO image, do not forget to choose operating system type and version.

-Step 3: Configure CPU and memory for virtual machine.
+Step 3: Configure CPU and memory for the virtual machine.

 Step 4: You have to mention the amount of storage that you want to assign to a virtual machine.

-Step 5: Summary of all the settings, click on advanced settings to select bridged networking in order to allow virtual machine to communicate outside network.
+Step 5: Summary of all the settings, click on advanced settings to select bridged networking to allow the virtual machine to communicate outside networks.
 Click on Finish.

-With the Virtual Machine Manager, you can perform vm’s life cylcle actions such as start, power off, reset, clone and migration by right clicking on selected virtual machine.
+With the Virtual Machine Manager, you can perform VM’s life cycle actions such as start, power off, reset, clone and migration by right-clicking on the selected virtual machine.

 Managing virtual machine using virt manager is very simple, you can just click on “info” icon in the VM console.
 Here you can add, modify and remove devices.